NB-Dragon/Experience/Paper.md

 &ensp;&ensp;We would like to thank Tunç Ozan Aydın and Adrien Bousseau for their feedback on the text, and James Minor for the voice-over of the accompanying video.
 &ensp;&ensp;Y. Aksoy and T.-H. Oh were supported by QCRI-CSAIL Computer Science Research Program at MIT.
 # REFERENCES
-R. Achanta, A. Shaji, K. Smith, A. Lucchi, P. Fua, and S. Süsstrunk.
+&ensp;&ensp;R. Achanta, A. Shaji, K. Smith, A. Lucchi, P. Fua, and S. Süsstrunk.
 2012.
 SLIC Superpixels Compared to State-of-the-Art Superpixel Methods.
 IEEE Trans.
 Pattern Anal.
 Mach.
 &ensp;&ensp;Intell.
 34, 11 (2012), 2274–2282.
 &ensp;&ensp;Yağız Aksoy, Tunç Ozan Aydın, and Marc Pollefeys.
 2017a.
 Designing Effective InterPixel Information Flow for Natural Image Matting.
 In Proc.
 CVPR.
 &ensp;&ensp;Yağız Aksoy, Tunç Ozan Aydın, Marc Pollefeys, and Aljoša Smolić.
 2016.
 Interactive High-Quality Green-Screen Keying via Color Unmixing.
 ACM Trans.
 Graph.
 35, 5 (2016), 152:1–152:12.